30 August 2019 version

 Judge Meyers looks them over and says, “Will the lead member of each party introduce their parties, please.
 The rest may sit.”

 The eldest of the plaintiff group remains standing while the rest sit down.
-He nods at the judge, saying, “Nathan Wright of the New South Wales Attorney General’s Department, with Jason Smith and James White assisting, also of the Attorney General’s Department.”
+He nods at the judge while saying, “Nathan Wright of the New South Wales Attorney General’s Department with Jason Smith and James White assisting, also of the Attorney General’s Department.”

 He sits down and the young man still standing at the defendant’s table waits until the judge looks at him.
 When she nods he says, “Alan Friend of Nutt, Case, and Friend, assisted by David Nutt and Amanda Case.”
 There’s a lot of subdued laughter when the firm is named.

 He half grins, and says, “We’re three very good friends who just graduated from law school last year.
 We all do civil law.
 Amanda is a Family Law specialist while David specialises in Contract Law and I do Business Law.
 Since this is my area of speciality I’m leading.
 On the advice of a good friend we decided to set up our own firm instead of starting out as junior staff in an established firm.
-As Graham told us, a law firm of Nutt, Case, and Friend will be very hard to forget.”
+As Graham told us, a law firm named Nutt, Case, and Friend will be very hard to forget.”

 “Yes, that is a point.
 Word of mouth advertising should be high, if you perform well.
 And it seems you have a high profile case to start with.
 Well, we best get on with the case.”